skywind3000/asyncrun.vim/README.md

 ## News

+- 2016/11/01 `asyncrun.vim` can now cooperate with `errormarker` now.
 - 2016/10/17 Glad to announce that `asyncrun.vim` supports NeoVim now.
 - 2016/10/15 `asyncrun.vim` can cooperate with `vim-fugitive`, see the bottom of the README.